 After reading Marty Cagan's interesting article A Vision For Product Teams I started to think about the topic of product discovery.
-In my view most of the AI-hype driven discourse on prototyping and proof-of-concepts misses the point.
+I think the discourse discourse on prototyping and creating proof-of-concepts with AI misses the point.

-Chip Huyen quote (from the article): "I don’t think AI introduces a new kind of thinking.
+Chip Huyen quote (from the above linked article): "I don’t think AI introduces a new kind of thinking.
 It reveals what actually requires thinking."

 Maybe it's about subjective views and experiences in software development.
 Maybe people are used to certain things and forget the craft of design and discovery in the first place.
 Maybe getting exposed to an idea – rapid prototyping – makes one think it's a new idea altogether.